 - a) All accounts shall be deposited in financial institutions that the Executive Director has determined to be ranked highly in capital adequacy, asset quality, profitability and liquidity.
-If feasible, the financial institution used shall be rated four stars or higher by Bankrate.com, Bauer Financial or similar financial rating service. - b) All accounts shall be federally insured.
-The Executive Director shall monitor account balances to ensure that insurance limits are not exceeded on any account. - c) Disbursement from these accounts shall be made only upon the signatures of two of the following: the Controller, the Director of Operations or the Executive Director.
+If feasible, the financial institution used shall be rated four stars or higher by Bankrate.com, - Bauer Financial or similar financial rating service. - b) All accounts shall be federally insured.
+The Executive Director shall monitor account balances to ensure that insurance limits are not exceeded on any account. - c) Disbursement from these accounts shall be made only upon the signatures of two of the following: the Controller, the Executive Director, or a Staff Member, designated by the Executive Director.